 By the way, my kid who wasn’t reading until 9?
 She started college at 16.
-She’s 20 years old now with a full-time job that she enjoys and that pays very well, more than any job I’ve ever held.
-She’s engaged to be married this year too.
-She’s a contributing member of society, thanks to homeschooling!
+She’s in her 20’s now with a full-time job that she enjoys and that pays very well, more than any job I’ve ever held.
+She’s married and has two wonderful children.

 To the parent afraid of their child’s place in math:

 Oh man do I get your fear!
 Math is my scary monster under the bed…but it’s ok.
 Your child isn’t behind in math, either.
 Just like how it takes a series of developmental triggers to spark reading, it’s the same with math and for most kids math comes AFTER reading.

 Math is everyday life!
 Math is figuring out how long until bedtime, paying for a piece of candy at the store.
 Math is rolling dice and moving that many spaces, math is figuring out which box of cereal is the best deal.
 Math is how fast the car was going when the police officer pulled mommy over (true story).

 Math always worried me because advanced maths are required for college entrance exams and admissions.
 As someone who was mercy passed in high school (and yes, I still got into college despite dismal math SAT scores), I didn’t know how I would ever manage to teach my children math.
 And then it hit me: I AM NOT MY CHILDREN.
 If I pass my loathing of math onto them they will become me, but right now they are blank slates.

 Here’s what I have come to learn: just like reading, kids “get” math when they’re ready and with the right motivation they can cover A LOT of math in a very short period of time.
 But you don’t have to take my word for it!
 Read this article, and this one.
 And while we’re at it, there are many different ways to learn math, let your child figure out the way that is best for them and ask them how they need you to teach them.

 To the parent who is ready to call it quits: